Brah, aka Shaka XL, is a 1.5m / 40in flying wing with flaps and ailerons that provides you with ultimate control over your RC Glider.

 This model is a long-awaited development of the original Shaka Slope Wing.

-It preserves the original shape while adding some features which did not exist in the previous design.
+It preserves the original shape while adding some features that did not exist in the previous design.

-On the other side, the Brah inherits some design decisions of the original Shaka and there are some similarities in the build process as well.
+On the other side, the Brah inherits some design decisions of the original Shaka, including the build process as well.

 We’ll refer to the original build guide as needed.